xiaxia-wang/FaithfulRE/README.md

 ### Rule Extraction

 - Analogously set the `model` parameter as above, and set the `process` parameter to `"analyze"`.
 - Execute the main function to extract (Datalog) rules from the MMDRUM or SMDRUM model.
-For DRUM model, one can input a specific triple and get the Datalog-neq rule as its explanation.
+For DRUM model, one can input a specific triple and get the multipath rule as its explanation.